Skip to content

 2. Open File → Reveal Data Folder and verify it opens backend/.data/ in Finder (both dev and prod builds).

-3. Confirm backend health by opening http://localhost:3456/api/v1/health while app is running.
+3. Confirm desktop backend hardening: opening http://localhost:3456/api/v1/health directly should be rejected (401/403) while app usage works normally.

 4. Create an asset and add a snapshot; restart app; verify data persists.